askharley/askharley-blog/src/posts/02-imperative-vs-declarative-programming.md

 The term 'declarative programming' has regained popularity in the recent years.
 But what exactly is it and how does it compare to imperative programming?

 Wikipedia defines imperative programming as:
 >  A programming paradigm that uses statements that change a program's state.
-An imperative programing consists of commands for the computer to perform.
+An imperative programming consists of commands for the computer to perform.

 While declarative programming is defined as:
 > A style of building the structure and elements of computer programs—that expresses the logic of a computation without describing its control flow.